Coeliac blood test

 Reading the result

 - tTG-IgA over 10x upper limit + symptoms: high probability coeliac.
-NICE allows diagnosis without biopsy in many such cases.
+In adults, UK practice (BSG no-biopsy pathway) may confirm without biopsy in selected cases, but NICE NG20 still recommends referral for biopsy.

 - tTG-IgA over normal but under 10x: moderate probability.
 Endoscopic biopsy needed.